 The recent Coincheck hack, where US$532.6 million was stolen from the Japanese cryptocurrency exchange, has brought security and investor protection to the forefront of concerns for regulators and potential future investors alike.

 Not all markets recognize cryptocurrencies as a legal means of payment, or require them to be registered with the local financial authority.

 However, regulators are now looking to crack down on these assets to determine traders’ identities, ensure exchanges have stronger risk management systems, and encourage users to trade on centralized exchanges.

-According to a survey by Thomson Reuters, almost a third of participants are thinking about trading cryptocurrencies.
+According to our survey, almost a third of participants are thinking about trading cryptocurrencies.
 Out of those planning on trading, nearly 70 percent are looking to trade within the next six months.